puushtab/puushtab/README.md

 ## Welcome ! 🐧

-My name is Gabriel Dupuis, I am an engineering student at ENSTA Paris.
-I am specialized in Computer Science and AI.
+My name is Gabriel Dupuis, I am an engineering student at ENSTA Paris and VSR at Stanford University.
+I am specialized in Computer Science and Machine Learning.
 I am currently working on:
 - 🌎 Graph Neural Network for Earthquake Phase Association (_Stanford University Research Internship_)